qd-cae/qd-cae-python/README.md

 python3 -m pip install qd
 ```

-The wheels which are used by pip can also be found here in the dist folder.
-Note though that your python distribution might not neccessarily find an appropriate version and fail.
+The wheels which are used by pip can also be found here in the [dist folder](https://github.com/qd-cae/qd-cae-python/tree/master/dist).
+Note though that your windows python distribution might not neccessarily find an appropriate version and fail.
 In that case one has 3 options:

  - Download and use [Anaconda Python x64](https://www.continuum.io/downloads#windows)
  - Open a request for compilation of a specific distribution